I was loading my dishwasher this morning and fighting with a plate that refused to fit in.

 Firstly, I had to mentally commit.
 To do that required me to push aside my first thoughts that crowded my mind.
 Those were the thoughts that were telling me to just leave it until next week.

 I did consider that option.
 It was a valid option but as I thought about next week, I knew I had other goals I needed to achieve, so it soon became a non-option.
-That was a positive thought process as it forced me to think about strategies to achieve my goal today.
+This was a positive thought process as it forced me to think about strategies to achieve my goal today.

 I determined I did need to find a way to achieve this goal as I knew, aside from any other reasons, it would be a great distraction from my pain.